 - Software and websites, or occasionally events (e.g. special museum events).

 Suggestions for review items should be directed to

 Copyright Assignment Form

 Authors will be required to assign copyright in their papers to the Royal Statistical Society.
 Copyright assignment is a condition of publication and papers will not be passed to the publisher for production unless copyright has been assigned.
 To assist authors an appropriate copyright assignment form will be supplied by the editorial office.
 (Government employees need to complete the Author Warranty sections, although copyright in such cases does not need to be assigned.)
-The Copyright Assignment Form should be signed and returned to Ryan Vaarsi at the address below:
+The Copyright Assignment Form should be signed and returned to Adrianne Cook at the address below: